top of page

 Once the vine reaches to the top of the vertical string (this can happen in the first or second year of growth), prune off the top of the vine.
 This vertical growth will be the vines trunk.
 Topping the vine will then encourage lateral growth, which will become the cordons.

 Choose the two top most growths and train these to grow in opposite directions along the lateral sting attaching one side of the trellis wire to the other.
 You want one vine branch reaching for one wire and the other reaching for the opposite wire.
 It'll start to resemble the "T" of your trellis supports.
-(If you are growing your vines along a fenceline or something similar, your pruned and trained vine will resemble a "T" and you don't need to continue training until the following year when you are pruning spurs.)
+(If you are growing your vines along a fence line or something similar, your pruned and trained vine will resemble a "T" and you don't need to continue training until the following year when you are pruning spurs.)

 When the vines reach the end of the string and meet the wire, you'll once again prune off the ends to encourage more lateral growth(usually in year two or three).
 Choose the two best vine branches on either side to grow in opposite directions along the wire on each side.
 This is where your vines start to take on the "H" shape from a birds eye view.
+The vines will tightly wrap the support wire and you may need to unwind the vine as it grows and re wrap it around the wire in a looser wrap. this prevents the vine from subsuming the support wire which can lead to issues down the road.

 All the while, you'll need to prune off any growth that does not adhere to the form of the trellis, allowing the plant to put most of its energy into the purposeful growth you need.
 If you allow the vines to take over then your harvest will not only be difficult, but yields will be much lower too.

-In the third or fourth year, once the vines have grown along the support wire, you can FINALLY let the vines produce growth and set fruit.
 The first year or two of producing fruit, your yields will be a little lower.
 Consecutive years, with proper pruning, your fruit yields should increase and then level out.

 Yearly Maintenance